Babesia and Lyme Disease: Symptoms, Testing, Treatment, and Why It’s Often Missed

 Babesia can also be transmitted through blood transfusion.

-Although screening has improved, awareness remains important for donors and recipients.
+Although donor screening has improved, transfusion-associated babesiosis remains an important concern.
+5

 Related Reading: Blood Risk